Questions ~ Questions ~ Questions

-We get asked a lot of questions as we visit churches and share about our ministry.
+We get tons of questions about our ministry.
 Here are just a few of them.

 Aren’t they all Christians in Belize?
 Why go there?

 Honestly, though the Gospel has been preached here for centuries, Belize is definitely still a nation where Christian ministry has immediate potential to yield a considerable harvest.
 Despite the fact that this English-speaking country has for years been a hotspot for short-term missions teams from North America, failure to build long-term collaborative relationships with nationals has too often stifled the maturity of the churches served by those teams.
 And today, the number of those in Belize who are not only nonbelievers but entirely unchurched is increasing dramatically.

 The church in Belize needs more thoroughly-trained leaders who are willing to serve inside and outside of the church in pioneering ways, to announce the Gospel of Jesus Christ and to embody his excessive and supernatural love for sinners.
 As SAMS missionaries, we are dedicated both to serving as leaders for Anglican churches and schools in Belize, and also to training up new leaders who will continue to grow and deepen the Body of Christ.